 Justice and accountability is coming a step closer for those who suffer the consequence of medical negligence in the Caribbean.
 In the early 1980s in the UK, lawyers interested in bringing claims against the medical profession began the long struggle against medical defence unions and the NHS whose financial strength and backing by the profession made advancing claims almost hopeless.

 Getting doctors to give evidence against other doctors who had failed to meet proper professional standards was all but impossible.
 The few doctors who were prepared to help claimants were ostracised by their colleagues.
-In smaller jurisdictions such as Mauritius, Trinidad & Tobago, Cayman Islands, the Isle of Man, The States of Jersey, in all of which I have worked as a medical negligence QC, the difficulties are greater and claims for professional negligence are very difficult to advance.
+In smaller jurisdictions such as Mauritius, Trinidad & Tobago, Cayman Islands, the Isle of Man, The States of Jersey, in all of which I have worked as a medical negligence KC, the difficulties are greater and claims for professional negligence are very difficult to advance.
 In consequence there is often a sense of immunity amongst the doctors and healthcare providers in countries where there is little or no accountability for negligence.
 Thus unacceptable standards flourish leading to still more patients suffering injury without compensation or redress.

 Common Law Jurisdictions

 It makes sense for local attorneys/barristers to be instructed for they are most conversant with local practices, but a team led by a specialist in medical negligence offers in my opinion the best combination and the greatest chance of success.
-Defence teams realise this too, often instructing an English medical negligence QC to protect the defendant doctor, private clinic or state health service.
+Defence teams realise this too, often instructing an English medical negligence KC to protect the defendant doctor, private clinic or state health service.